The ultimate guide to personalizing emails with behavioral targeting

 Newsletters that react to email engagement

-I’m sure you have.
-It’s a classic example of behavioral targeting based on email interaction.
+Emails asking whether you’re still interested in receiving brand news are a classic example of behavioral targeting based on email interaction.

 TOMS, for example, lures with the subject line: “You’ve been missed!
 Will 10% off grab your interest?”
-The incentive — a unique discount code — isn’t necessarily needed to keep a subscriber around but could result in a happy customer.

 Other newsletters based on email engagement include: